dotCMS/plugin-com.dotcms.dotsaml/README.md

 4.2) dotcms.saml.identity.provider.destinationsso.url

-This is url for the login page on the OpenSAML Server, by default it gets url from the idp-metadata (the file provided from the OpenSAML server), but if it is not any idp-metadata you can edit this property and include the SSO url.
+This is url for the login page on the Shibboleth Server, by default it gets url from the idp-metadata (the file provided from the Shibboleth server), but if it is not any idp-metadata you can edit this property and include the SSO url.
 (Note, if you set this property and set the idp-metadata, the idp-metada will be get by default)

 4.3) dotcms.saml.artifact.resolution.service.url